Medical expert of the article

 Hereditary risk factors for thrombosis in children:

-- Protein C deficiency;
+- protein C deficiency;

-- polymorphism of the platelet receptor of glycoprotein IIIa;
+- polymorphism of platelet receptor glycoprotein IIIa;

 - dysfibrinogenemia;